 Getting the most out of your account

-Maximise your savings potential by getting more from your KiwiSaver account.
-Whether you choose to increase your contribution rate, pick the best fund for your needs, or learn how to ensure you are entitled to the Member Tax Credit each year.
+You could get more from your KiwiSaver account by choosing to increase your contribution rate, picking the best fund for your needs, or learning how to make sure you’re entitled to the government contribution each year.

-- Make additional voluntary contributions at any time, via your internet banking or by setting up a direct debit/automatic payment
+- Make additional voluntary contributions at any time through Internet Banking or by setting up a direct debit/automatic payment.

-- If you collect Fly Buys points on your everyday spending, with BNZ you can turn those points into extra KiwiSaver contributions.
-You can also use BNZ Advantage Cash Rewards as additional contributions.
+- If you earn Flybuys on your everyday spending, you can turn those into additional BNZ KiwiSaver Scheme contributions.

-Don't delay.
 The earlier you start investing, the greater the growth potential of your KiwiSaver account.
-Over time, investment returns will add to your own, your employer and any Government contributions you receive.
+Over time, investment returns will add to your own, your employer and any government contributions you receive.
 These gains will keep adding to your pot of money.
 It’s called compounding returns, and it’s one of the most powerful forces at play.

-The below example shows how much more you could save by the time you’re 65 if you start saving just 3% of a $35,000 p.a. salary at the age of 25 versus starting at the age of 50 contributing 8% of a $100,000 p.a. salary.
+Use our calculator to see the impact of starting to save earlier, for example if you compare saving 3% of a $35,000 p.a. salary at the age of 25 versus starting at the age of 50 and contributing 8% of a $100,000 p.a. salary.